 Construction workers that smoke are at even greater risk.

-Every year, 5,000-6,000 people in New Zealand are hospitalised after being exposed to airborne contaminants at work, including wood dust and silica.
+Every year, an estimated 600-900 people die in New Zealand from work-related health issues and a further 5,000-6,000 people in New Zealand are hospitalised after being exposed to airborne contaminants at work, including wood dust and silica.

 Under the Health and Safety at Work Act, employers have a responsibility, as far as is reasonably practicable, to keep their workers not only safe, but healthy as well.
 And this means thinking about how risks like dust can be eliminated, isolated or managed.